primetime129/InstaPostAlert/README.md

 INSTAGRAM_USERNAME=your-instagram-username
 INSTAGRAM_PASSWORD=your-instagram-password
 ```
-DISCORD_BOT_TOKEN: Your Discord bot token from the developer portal.
+DISCORD_BOT_TOKEN: Your Discord bot token from the developer portal.<br>
-DISCORD_CHANNEL_ID: The ID of the Discord channel where you want the bot to send Instagram updates.
+DISCORD_CHANNEL_ID: The ID of the Discord channel where you want the bot to send Instagram updates.<br>
-DISCORD_GUILD_ID: The ID of your Discord server (guild).
+DISCORD_GUILD_ID: The ID of your Discord server (guild).<br>
-INSTAGRAM_USERNAME: Instagram username for the bot to log in and fetch posts.
+INSTAGRAM_USERNAME: Instagram username for the bot to log in and fetch posts.<br>
 INSTAGRAM_PASSWORD: Password for the Instagram account.

 ---